Play Yard Handler

-The Pet Care Counselor is responsible for the supervision, control and management of daycare dogs and ensuring the safety of the playgroup.
-The counselor may also be assigned care of other animals lodging or grooming at the facility.
-Additionally, the counselor is responsible for the maintenance and cleaning of the playrooms as well as other areas of the facility as assigned.
-The Pet Care Counselor works under the supervision of the Pet Care Coordinator and reports to the Pet Care Supervisor.
+The Play Yard Handler is responsible for the supervision, control and management of daycare dogs and ensuring the safety of the playgroup.
+The handler may also be assigned care of other animals lodging or grooming at the facility.
+Additionally, the handler is responsible for the maintenance and cleaning of the playrooms as well as other areas of the facility as assigned.
+The Play Yard Handler works under the supervision of the Activities & Operations Director.

 1. Dog Management

 a.
 Interact with dogs in playgroups using appropriate toys and tools to ensure safe levels of play and minimizing stress levels of all dogs in playgroup.
 Maintain visual observation of dogs at all times and spread attention and play among all dogs in playgroup.

 b.
 Control level of play by following dog management and control procedures and instructions provided by Pet Care Coordinator.

 c.
 Use proper dog handling techniques including use of kennel leads to transfer dogs.